nczmoo/dcs100/readme.md

     x Slot buttons off center
     x change chestCent to steps fom last chest and only show if a player has a key x paying <x>x instead of lines
+    x    in sound off icon make it grey like the way music off is x change the add reel to amount invested instead

     checkboxes look weird
     BUG? sound inconsistently playing on mobile?
-    pop up when entering dungeon and sltos fro the first time change the add reel to pullNum instead
+    pop up when entering dungeon and sltos fro the first time